BroadbandForum/usp/specification/messages/add/readme.md

 `string param`

-This element contains the Parameter Path to the parameter that failed to be set.
+This element contains the Relative Parameter Path to the parameter that failed to be set.

 `fixed32 err_code`